 The main photograph above shows one of the several carnival games in progress – couples needed to balance themselves and dance on a piece of paper that kept getting smaller as it was folded at the end of each round of music.
-The couple or couples who managed to afloat on the paper till the last round became the winners.
+The couple or couples who managed to stay afloat on the paper till the last round became the winners.

 In the end, it was quite inevitable that the couples would have to hug each other in order to balance themselves on the paper.
 Thankfully, no moral brigade, unlike the recent Kamala Girls’ School and Kolkata Metro incidents, brought up questions of ethos, culture et al.